 During the COVID-19 Pandemic I am currently offering online video therapy and Parenting Consultations through my Telehealth platform.
-Please contact me at [email protected] to if you are interested in counseling services during this time, or book an appointment at a time that works best for you (click).
+Please contact me at [email protected] to if you are interested in counseling services during this time.
 Many health insurance companies are changing their policies to cover Telehealth session during this pandemic.

 How Can I Help Take Care of Myself During this Quarantine?